-Based on the novel by John Grisham, THE PELICAN BRIEF follows the story of Darby Shaw (Julia Roberts), who gets more than she bargains for when she allows her law prof/boyfriend (Sam Shepard) to show a buddy in the CIA her paper presenting theories on the recent murders of two Supreme Court justices.
+Based on the novel by John Grisham, THE PELICAN BRIEF follows the story of Darby Shaw (Julia Roberts), who gets more than she bargains for when she allows her law prof/boyfriend (Sam Shepard) to show a buddy in the FBI her paper presenting theories on the recent murders of two Supreme Court justices.
 Before too long, everyone who reads her "Pelican Brief" is bumped off.
 Some crooked powers that be decide Darby knows too much and should be killed too.
-Only Washington reporter Greg Grantham (Denzel Washington) can save her by exposing the villains.
+Only Washington reporter Gray Grantham (Denzel Washington) can save her by exposing the villains.

 Is it any good?

 Grisham is known for delivering great big, bloated political thrillers; at 141 minutes, it shows in this mightily involved thriller.
 The Pelican Brief is low on colorful villains and memorable visuals and loaded with grim, grey scenes where characters are doing research or having conversations.
 The actors are well cast and effective.
 Viewers will appreciate the fact that the complex plot isn't dumbed down, though it's a rather disappointing letdown of a film from director Alan Pakula, who made the classic All the President's Men.